Body Lift Surgery

 - Deep vein thrombosis, cardiac and pulmonary complications

-- Possible need for revision surgery
+- The possible need for revision surgery

 - Skin loss as sutures may spontaneously surface through the skin and becomes visible or causes irritation.
-This requires removal.
+This requires removal

 - Unfavorable scarring